 GeneCards Summary for ESRRG Gene

 ESRRG (Estrogen-Related Receptor Gamma) is a Protein Coding gene.
-Diseases associated with ESRRG include vaginal cancer and breast cancer.
-Among its related pathways are Gene Expression and Gene Expression.
-GO annotations related to this gene include sequence-specific DNA binding and steroid binding.
+Diseases associated with ESRRG include usher syndrome.
+Among its related pathways are Gene Expression and Nuclear Receptor transcription pathway.
+GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and RNA polymerase II regulatory region sequence-specific DNA binding.
 An important paralog of this gene is AR.